techqueria/website/site/content/communities/slack.md

   - Discussing & contributing to Techqueria website https://techqueria.org
 - `#website-github`
   - Automated activity feed from https://github.com/techqueria/website
-- `#website-submissions`
-  - For tracking form submissions from the website

 There's also the `#twitter` channel (Techqueria's Twitter feeds) and `#websit